DanilaMihailov/vim-tips-wiki/README.md

 Or use your favorite plugin manager

+## Why, though?
+Sometimes I find myself using `:helpgrep` and not finding what I am looking for, often because I did not use correct word or phrase.
+I hope that having 1500+ tips written by users will help solve this problem.

 ## TODO
+While this plugin is complete and ready to be used, I still want to add some features

 - [ ] Use categories
 - [ ] Add index of all tips
 - [ ] Add :RandomVimTip command